a-little-bear/207-Drawing-App/README.md

 - Fill Tool - F
   - This tool will fill the current region of the canvas using the [flood fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm.
   - Usage:
-    - First, draw a bounded shape, and then hover your mouse cursor over the area you want to fill.
+    - First, draw a bounded shape, hover your mouse cursor over the area you want to fill, and then invoke the tool.
 - Color Tool - C
   - This tool allows you to change the colour of your brush.
   - Usage: